High Impact + Relentless Efficiency = Meaningful Outcomes

-The average cost per reunion attendee is $450.
-This includes covering all costs associated with a 3-day reunion experience to include travel, lodging, meals, reunion activities (recreational, team-building, memorial service, informational briefings, service project etc.)
+The average cost per reunion attendee is $500.
+This includes covering all costs associated with a 3-day reunion experience to include travel, lodging, meals, reunion activities (recreational, team-building, memorial service, informational briefings, service project, and more)